contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-symfony.md

     preview: true
 ~~~

-If you need access to multiple spaces or to both the Delivery API and the Preview API you can configure multiple clients:
+If you need access to multiple spaces or to both the delivery API and the Preview API you can configure multiple clients:

 ~~~ yaml
 contentful: